-The Account is exposed to various risks of loss, related to torts, thefts of assets, errors or omissions, injuries to state employees while performing Account business, or acts of God.
-The state of Washington operates a self-insurance liability program pursuant to RCW 4.92.130.
+The Account is exposed to various risks of loss, related to torts, thefts of assets, errors or omissions, injuries to State employees while performing Account business, or acts of God.
+The State operates a self-insurance liability program pursuant to RCW 4.92.130.
 The Account maintains insurance for all risks of loss which is included in the indirect costs allocated to the Account.
 There have not been any claims against the Account since its inception in 1989.
-Refer to the State's Risk Management disclosure in the June 30, 2015 and 2014, Comprehensive Annual Financial Reports.
+Refer to the State's Risk Management disclosure in the June 30, 2016 and 2015, State of Washington Comprehensive Annual Financial Reports.